timescale/docs.timescale.com-content/getting-started/exploring-cloud.md

 In the resulting screen, you'll see several options that enable you to choose:

 - **Service type**.
 Today, we support TimescaleDB and Grafana services.
 - **Cloud provider**.
-We support Amazon Web Services, Google Cloud, or Microosft Azure.
+We support Amazon Web Services, Google Cloud, or Microsoft Azure.
 - **Cloud region**.
 We support most cloud regions offered by each cloud provider.
 - **Service plan**.
 We support many common configurations of CPU, memory, storage, backup, and nodes. *If you're still a Timescale Cloud trial user*, we recommend using the `Dev` plan as it will be most cost effective during your evaluation period.